rupeshtiwari/UnitTesting-RxJS-Marble-Diagrams/README.md

 ## ❓ What is Marble Diagrams

 Marble diagrams enables you to understand the behavior of RxJS observables and operators visually.
+It also helps to write unit test for asynchronous code in synchronous manner want to learn more please watch my course till the end.

 ## 💼 What will you get out of this course

   ✅ Building blocks of RxJS

   ✅ Fundamentals of Hot & Cold Observables

   ✅ Marble Diagrams Concept

   ✅ Marble Testing Syntaxes

   ✅ Introduction to `jasmine-marbles` library

   ✅ Unit Testing Observables & Operators using marble diagrams

   ✅ Mocking Observables using Marble Testing

 ## 🕘 Getting started with code